Thor110/Expanded-Galaxy-Port/README.md

 This also requires that you own and have a copy of the original game installed.

+In order to install to different versions of the game, please edit the namespaces.ini and put your version to number one, this is a temporary solution until the custom build of HoloPatcher gets recompiled with a new dropdown for the namespaces.ini entries.

 # Playing the game

 launcher.bat - is for choosing between KotOR1 & KotOR2 and is installed to the main game directory.